 Give This Air Fryer Chicken Cordon Bleu a Try

-This air fryer chicken cordon bleu recipe is so easy to make, and it tastes absolutely amazing.
-The combination of swiss cheese, ham, chicken, and the delicious crispy breading all come together to create a dish that is absolutely divine and requires very little work on your part.
+This air fryer chicken cordon bleu recipe is so easy to follow with very little work required on your part.

 More Easy Chicken Recipes